rhelsing/accord_documentation/implementations-and-employer-setup.md

           [ ] determine ongoing method of data transfer
     3. Move to completed when all are done

+**Note: let's refine the above to make it quickly scannable, then have each item link to a sub-article with content from below with more detail.. so that on Trello, there is a quick checklist and a manager can go to each specific article and see exactly what they need to see next.**

 ##Details

 * Client Integration - Source of Client is Needed - Onboarding Process / Portal / Proposal